I was shocked when I checked my Bandsintown

 I get a lot of suggestions from Blip.fm (see our Blip playlist HERE) off of other people's "Blips."
 I previously blogged about Blip here at ChilloutScene.com.
 I love hearing what misoc other people like to chillout to and hear their playlists.
 It's also great to get feedback on our playlist and Blips too.
 Good to know what works and what doesn't!

 Pandora.com has been my favorite for listening at work.
 Works great on the Iphone app on my phone and I can listen to thousands of different artists/tracks/genres/etc. Some of my favorite "channels" are- David Holmes (from Ocean's 11 soundtrack fame) radio, Sure Thing (by St Germain) radio, Air radio, and In the Waiting Line (from Zero 7) radio.
+The best part about Pandora is you can input a track, artist, or album and it will play tons of similar music for you.
+I LOVE it!!

 I also listen to Last.Fm, which is a great compliment to Pandora, but I prefer the Pandora app's ease of use and deeper track selections.